Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Abstract

 \section{Abstract}

-Critical applications, such as in the medical field, require the rapid provision of additional information to interpret decisions made by deep learning methods.
-In this work, we propose a fast and accurate method to visualize activations of classification and semantic segmentation networks by stitching them with a GAN generator utilizing convolutions.
-We test our approach on images of animals from the AFHQ wild dataset and real-world digital pathology scans of stained tissue samples.
-Our method provides comparable results to established gradient descent methods on these datasets while running about two orders of magnitude faster.
+In this work, we propose a fast and accurate method to reconstruct activations of classification and semantic segmentation networks by stitching them with a GAN generator utilizing a 1x1 convolution.
+We test our approach on images of animals from the AFHQ wild dataset, ImageNet1K, and real-world digital pathology scans of stained tissue samples.
+Our results show comparable performance to established gradient descent methods but with a processing time that is two orders of magnitude faster, making this approach promising for practical applications.